Create your collaboration governance plan

-Your investment in Microsoft 365 is only as good as the value of the content and experiences you enable – so thinking about governance at the start of your journey ensures that you will neither lock down or enable too much before you have had a chance to understand and evaluate the implications of each decision.
-There are multiple "knobs and dials" you can turn in the Microsoft 365 admin center and for individual sites and teams.
+Your investment in Microsoft 365 is only as good as the value of the content and experiences you enable – so thinking about governance at the start of your journey ensures that you neither lock down or enable too much before you have had a chance to understand and evaluate the implications of each decision.
+There are multiple "knobs and dials" you can turn in Microsoft 365.
 An effective governance plan is critical to achieve business goals – but governance is about balancing risk with benefits.
 If we lock everything down, people will find a way to work around the rules if they need to do so to get work done.

 Thinking about governance first allows you to: